From inkbox

 inkbox.tunnels.get("tunnel-uuid")

+Data-plane auth uses the same api_key the Inkbox client was constructed with — admin-scoped or identity-scoped (matching the tunnel's identity).
+Mint a per-agent identity-scoped key via inkbox.api_keys.create(scoped_identity_id=...).
 Selected connect() kwargs: pool_size (1–32), state_dir (default ~/.inkbox/tunnels/{name}), on_status callback, allow_remote_forwarding=False (loopback-only allowlist), forward_to_verify_tls=True.
-The state dir holds the connect secret and (in passthrough) the private key — treat it like an SSH key dir.
+In passthrough mode the state dir holds the per-tunnel private key — treat it like an SSH key dir.

 For full options, lifecycle notes, and TS examples, see skills/inkbox-tunnels/SKILL.md.